Konadu-Prince/Ankes-Lodge.Web/README.md

    - `EMAIL_PASS` - Your Gmail app password
 6. Deploy!

-### Deployment to Render
+### Deployment to Render.com

-#### Prerequisites

-1. A Render account (free at [render.com](https://render.com))
+To deploy this application to Render.com:

-2. This repository connected to your Render account
+1. Fork this repository to your GitHub account

-#### Deployment Steps

-1. Go to your Render dashboard
-2. Click "New+" and select "Web Service"
+2. Create a new Web Service on Render.com
-3. Connect your GitHub repository
+3. Connect it to your forked repository
-4. Configure the service settings:
-   - Name: ankes-lodge
-   - Region: Choose the region closest to you
-   - Branch: master or hosting
-   - Root Directory: Leave empty
-   - Environment: Node
-   - Build Command: `npm install`
-   - Start Command: `node server.js`
-5. Add environment variables:
+4. Set the following environment variables in Render.com dashboard:
    - `EMAIL_USER` - Your Gmail address for sending emails
-   - `EMAIL_PASS` - Your Gmail app password
+   - `EMAIL_PASS` - Your Gmail App Password (not regular password)
-6. Click "Create Web Service"
+5. Set Build Command to: `npm install`
+6. Set Start Command to: `node server.js`
+7. Add the following environment variable in Render.com:
+   - Key: `NODE_ENV`
+   - Value: `production`
+8. Deploy the application

+Note: For email functionality to work, you must:
+- Enable 2-factor authentication on your Gmail account
+- Generate an App Password at https://myaccount.google.com/apppasswords
+- Use the App Password (not your regular Gmail password) as the `EMAIL_PASS` value

 ### Environment Variables